 Leaf - 2-7 cm long, 3-6 mm wide, linear to narrowly lanceolate, relatively thick, moderately to densely pubescent with short, stiff, antrorse-appressed hairs, grayish green, without noticeable lateral veins.

-Inflorescence - Dense terminal clusters.
+Inflorescences - Dense terminal clusters.

-Fruit - Nutlets plump, white, shiny, with constricted bases.
+Fruits - Nutlets plump, white, shiny, with constricted bases.
 Said to resemble small teeth.

 Flowering - April - June.